 Now, both sides might think they're right*** but it's not actually gonna get us anywhere is it?

-I'm 53 and still have trouble with shoelaces and can't navigate big cities, only last year I ended up crying on a London Underground worker because there were too many words on the sign and it jumbled into a mess meaning I couldn't find out where I was.
+I'm 56 and still have trouble with shoelaces and can't navigate big cities, the other year I ended up crying on a London Underground worker because there were too many words on the sign and it jumbled into a mess meaning I couldn't find out where I was.

 It actually took singing the Underground Ernie theme to figure out my route.